dimosbele/efood_assessment/README.md

 # efood_assessment
-This is a repository for the SQL assingment of the assessment for efood.
+This is a repository for the the assessment for efood.